Iraq conflict: Images purport to show 'massacre' by militants

 Washington remains concerned at the security situation in Iraq and has announced it is increasing security at its embassy in Baghdad and relocating some staff to safer areas.

 The embassy would remain "fully equipped to carry out its national security mission", the US state department said.

 The USS George HW Bush aircraft carrier is being deployed to the Gulf, accompanied by two more warships.
 But the Washington says no US troops will be deployed on the ground in Iraq.

 Neighbouring Iran has offered direct assistance to Baghdad, but denies sending troops.
 However, there are reports of more than 130 Revolutionary Guards on hand to provide training and advice.

-US newspaper The Wall Street Journal (WSJ) reported Sunday that the US is preparing to open talks with Iran over the situation in Iraq.'Taken to their deaths'
+US newspaper The Wall Street Journal (WSJ) reported Sunday that the US is preparing to open talks with Iran over the situation in Iraq.